 Australian Retirement Trust should be notified as soon as reasonably possible after an event that is likely to give rise to a disability or Terminal Illness claim.
-Depending on the type of illness or injury there is a 3-month Waiting Period before a Total & Permanent Disability claim becomes assessable, and a 90-day Waiting Period applicable to you in the event of an Income Protection claim.
+Please note that there is a 3-month Waiting Period before a Total and Permanent Disability claim becomes assessable, and a 90-day Waiting Period applicable to you in the event of an Income Protection claim.